Pikmin 2: Additional modes

 The challenge mode is unlocked during the single-player game.
 One or two players can play this mode cooperatively.
-Each selectable level takes place in caves of varying depth.
-The objective is to locate a Key treasure, used to open access to the next sub-level, within the specified time limit.
-The player completes the level upon finding the exit out of the cave, and is scored based on the treasures collected, the number of Pikmin surviving upon exit, and the time taken to complete the level.
+Each selectable level takes place in caves of varying depth, and the objective is to locate a Key treasure, used to open access to the next sub-level, within the specified time limit.
+The player completes the level upon finding the cave's exit, and is scored based on the treasures collected, the number of Pikmin surviving upon exit, and the time taken to complete the level.

 Plot

-After his adventure in Pikmin, Captain Olimar returns to his home planet Hocotate.
-Landing at his workplace, Hocotate Freight, Olimar learns from the company's president that due to his co-worker, Louie, losing a shipment of golden Pikpik carrots to a "space rabbit", the company was forced to take out a massive loan to cover the loss.
-As a result, Hocotate Freight now suffers from a severe debt of pokos (the planet's currency), and as a result, Olimar's ship, the only valuable object they had, is sold off.
-The remaining debt is 10,100 pokos, with nothing to pay it off.
-Shocked, Olimar drops a bottle cap he brought back from the planet he was trapped on, whereupon a nearby ship of the company reveals it to be a treasure with considerable value, enough to start paying off the debt, now reduced to 10,000.
-The company president, hearing of this, decides to send Olimar and Louie to the planet to find more treasure and help pay off the debt.
+After the events of Pikmin, Captain Olimar returns to his home planet Hocotate.
+He learns from his employer (a space transport company) that his co-worker, Louie, lost a shipment of luxury carrots to a "space rabbit".
+The company is forced to take out a large loan to cover the loss, and immediately sells Olimar's ship.
+When Olimar drops a bottle cap he brought home as a souvenir, an intelligent company ship appraises it as considerably valuable.
+The company president orders Olimar and Louie to take the ship to the planet where the treasure was found, and collect more of it to save the company.

-Arriving back on the Pikmin's planet, Olimar and Louie are initially separated, but reunite after working with the local red Pikmin population in their area.
-In the process of finding treasure, the pair work with these red Pikmin, along with yellow and blue Pikmin in different areas of the planet, encountering two new species that Olimar had never encountered before, white and purple Pikmin.
+Upon arriving on the Pikmin's planet, Olimar and Louie are initially separated, but reunite after working with the local red Pikmin population.
+In the process of finding treasure, they encounter White and Purple Pikmin, two new species that Olimar had never encountered before.
 After finding enough treasure, Olimar takes off for Hocotate, only to realize mid-flight that Louie was accidentally left behind.
-Though the debt is cleared, the president decides that now they must return to find the other treasures to help strengthen the company's finances, and joins Olimar on his return trip to the Pikmin's planet to retrieve the rest, and find Louie.
-Eventually the pair encounters Louie in the "Dream Den" cave network on top of a giant elemental creature that harnesses the ability to switch between using fire, water, poison and electricity.
-After defeating the creature, Olimar and the president retrieve Louie and the final treasures, and depart the planet, leaving the Pikmin behind that helped them.
+Though the debt is cleared, upon Olimar's suggestion the president decides that they must return to find treasures and help strengthen the company's finances, and joins Olimar on his return trip to the Pikmin's planet to find Louie.
+Eventually the pair encounters Louie in the Dream Den atop of a giant elemental creature called the Titan Dweevil that can harness the ability to switch between using fire, water, poison and electricity through treasures.
+After defeating the creature, Olimar and the president retrieve Louie and the final treasures, and depart the planet, leaving the Pikmin behind.

-In a special epilogue, it is revealed that Louie ate the entire shipment of Pikpik brand carrots he was delivering.
-He then falsified his report to the president to avoid trouble, effectively causing the situation that led to Olimar's return to the Pikmin's planet.
+In a special epilogue, it is revealed that Louie ate the entire shipment of Pikpik brand carrots he was delivering and falsified his report to the president to avoid trouble, causing the events of the game.
+It is also implied that he was controlling the Titan Dweevil, as the Hocotate Ship claims this in its sales pitch for Louie as a treasure.